yugabyte/yugabyte-db/docs/content/latest/api/ysql/datatypes/type_datetime/timezones/ways-to-spec-offset/name-res-rules/_index.md

 showAsideToc: true
 ---

-**Note:** If the text contains a digit, then it is take as POSIX syntax.
+**Note:** If the text contains a digit, then it is taken as POSIX syntax.
 See the appendix [B.5.
-POSIX Time Zone Specifications](https://www.postgresql.org/docs/11/datetime-posix-timezone-specs.html) the PostgreSQL documentation.
+POSIX Time Zone Specifications](https://www.postgresql.org/docs/11/datetime-posix-timezone-specs.html) in the PostgreSQL documentation.

-When a string is used to identify a _UTC offset_, there might seem _a priori_ to three contexts in which it might be resolved:
+When a string is used to identify a _UTC offset_, there might seem _a priori_ to be three contexts in which it might be resolved:

 - _either_ as a _pg_timezone_names.name_ value
 - _or_ as a _pg_timezone_names.abbrev_ value